 Avignon French Commune – A French Provencal Pleasureful Commune

-Provence, in the South of France will leave anyone dazed with the number of things to see and do.
-It is one of those holiday destinations that keep drawing people in because of its seemingly inexhaustible offerings.
+You will be dazed with the number of things to see and do in Provence, the South of France.
+This popular holiday destination keeps drawing people in because of its seemingly inexhaustible offerings.

-Home to the world’s greatest chefs, it also a region that nestles spectacular landscapes, great attractions, and a profusion of cultural attractions and festivities.
-As a showcase of arts and culture, the fame of its annual theater festival, known as the Festival d’Avignon, has far exceeded the French borders.
+As a showcase of arts and culture, its famous annual theater festival, known as the Festival d’Avignon, has far exceeded the French borders.

 A Few Attractions